caiks/TBOT03/README.md

 interest|model110_3_00|36,000|345|0.958333|94.72|63.12|12.85|11.43|48.13|2.75|26|485|459|182.22|48.94|699.10|0.277094|0.921462|0.503640|-0.310155
 interest|model110_3_00|100,000|429|1.19167|94.47|66.72|10.18|8.82|56.19|3.10|30|820|790|347.43|44.80|580.25|0.319701|0.938269|0.497233|-0.286532

 *Level* 3 *model* 0 also shows a gain in interest mode, although there is more variation and the difference is smaller because of the lower margin advantage (of only ~1.5%).
-The hit length is shorter too.
+As well as larger *model*, the hit length is shorter at comparable *model* sizes.

 This is the configuration for the *level* 3 *model* 1 run -
 ```